-Consistently with other studies, the base of the prostate was shown to have a larger amplitude of translocation than the apex, presumably due to apex being relatively fixed by the pelvic musculature.
-Of note, Iremashvili et al. described a decreased biopsy accuracy in the lateral mid- and basal cores.
-This fact may be interpreted in the context of different PCa spatial frequencies, with previous studies having shown an increased incidence of PCa in the apex and a correspondingly low incidence in the base: however, the relative mobility of the prostatic base may be an important factor to be considered, especially with smaller sized targets.
-Our study has some limitations.
-First, the recruited subjects were young healthy individuals and may not be representative of the patient population seen in everyday clinical practice.
-However, it is possible that the amplitudes of the LL prostate translocation may be even more pronounced in clinical practice.
-Second, the group sample is rather small, but this is due to the very specific research question, and future studies with a higher number of patients are needed in order to fully understand the mechanism of prostate translocation due to patient positioning.
+Consistent with other studies, the base of the prostate was shown to have a larger amplitude of translocation than the apex, presumably due to the apex being relatively fixed by the pelvic musculature.
+Of note, Iremashvili et al described a decreased biopsy accuracy in the lateral midand basal cores.
+This fact may be interpreted in the context of different PCa spatial frequencies, with previous studies having shown an increased incidence of PCa in the apex and a correspondingly low incidence in the base: however, the relative mobility of the prostatic base may be an important factor to be considered, especially with smaller-sized targets.